cksystemsteaching/selfie/README.md

 > Caches

 While we largely stay away from covering performance optimizations in this book, we should still mention that selfie supports the simulation of *Level 1 (L1) instruction and data caches* in mipster which are a key component in any modern processor and a beautiful example of a time-space-energy tradeoff.
+Such caches aim at reducing the effects of the von Neumann bottleneck.

 With an L1 instruction cache, every time the CPU fetches an instruction it first searches the cache if it contains the instruction already and, if yes, takes it from there.
 This is called a *cache hit* which is much faster than accessing main memory.
 However, if the instruction is not in the cache, it is indeed fetched from main memory and only then transferred to the CPU and stored in the cache for future access.
 This is called a *cache miss* which is slower than accessing main memory but not by as much as a cache hit is faster.
 The same applies to data caches which are used by load and store operations.

 > Least recently used